openstack-archive/workload-ref-archs/HACKING.rst

       :widths: 15 25

       * - <workload-name>.rst
         - Provides a full description of the workload.
-          Refer sample.rst for example.
+          Please follow the structure in `workload-template.rst <workload-ref-archs/workload-template.rst>`_

       * - figure
         - Include all images in this folder